renata-cruz/SpontaneousAlternations/README.md

 # SpontaneousAlternations

 Automated analysis for a *Spontaneous Alternations Task* for mice.
-This script includes data post processing and individual/group analysis.
+When finished, this script should include data post processing and individual/group analysis for the experiment.

 **Spontaneous Alternation Task**